Nine Lives (Aerosmith album): Tour

 The Nine Lives tour was the band's longest tour in its history, it saw them perform in North America, Japan, and most of Europe on several legs.
 It was delayed numerous times due to injuries to Steven Tyler and Joey Kramer.
-The tour began in May 1997 and extended well into 1999, due to the success of the 1998 single "I Don't Want to Miss a Thing" and the October 1998 live compilation A Little South of Sanity.
-That album included live tracks from the tour that were recorded in 1997-98, along with a few earlier live tracks from the Get a Grip tour in 1994.
+The tour began in May 1997 and extended well into 1999, due to the success of the 1998 single "I Don't Want to Miss a Thing".
+The song was recorded for the 1998 film Armageddon, which starred Steven Tyler's actress daughter Liv Tyler, and became Aerosmith's first and only song to top the Billboard 100 chart.
+To fulfil an earlier contract with Geffen and capitalize on the momentum of "I Don't Want to Miss a Thing", the band released a live compilation album in October 1998 titled A Little South of Sanity.
+This album included live tracks from the tour that were recorded in 1997–98, along with a few earlier live tracks from the Get a Grip tour in 1994.
 For the Nine Lives tour, the band often performed alongside newer, more contemporary bands like Candlebox, Monster Magnet, Seven Mary Three, Skunk Anansie and Talk Show.
 For a run of summer European shows in 1998, their opening act was scheduled to be Faith No More (who they had earlier shared a bill with in 1990), but this never came to fruition, since Faith No More announced their split on April 20, 1998, a few months before the shows, which were set to begin on July 1, 1998.

 Reception

 In his AllMusic review, Stephen Thomas Erlewine compared Nine Lives to previous Aerosmith albums stating, “Nine Lives, in contrast, is overlabored, with Aerosmith making a conscious effort to sound hip and vibrant, which ironically simply makes them sound tired."
 He also criticized the album's troubled production saying, "Not only are the performances perfunctory, but the songs aren't catchy -- no matter how hard it tries, 'Falling in Love (Is Hard on the Knees)' never develops a hook, and it is not an exception".
+Spin reviewer remarked that "Aerosmith doesn't really make albums anymore, they make soundtracks for videos" and called the album "conformable, energetic, generic."
 Elysa Gardner from Rolling Stone was more favorable in her 1997 review concluding, "For those who simply can't abide a collection of Aerosmith tunes without its share of power ballads, Nine Lives doesn't disappoint".